Companion Planting: Tomatoes, Marigolds and Basil

-Companion planting is the practice of growing different varieties vegetables, herbs and flowering plants together in the same garden bed.
-Good companion plants have complimentary physical characteristics or growing traits that mutually benefits other plants in the grouping.
-Gardens planted with mixes of ornamental and edible plants are attractive and increase the diversity of the garden, and the groupings of different companion plants can enrich the soil, organically repel insect pests, crowd out weeds, and attract pollinators.
+Companion planting is the practice of growing different varieties vegetables, herbs and flowers together in the same container or garden bed.
+Good companions have complimentary physical characteristics that mutually benefit the other plants in the grouping.
+Planting a mix of ornamental and edible plants is not just attractive, but the increased diversity of groupings different plants together can enrich the soil, organically repel insect pests, crowd out weeds, and attract pollinators.

-Native Americans pioneered one of the earliest known companion planting techniques, growing a combination of corn, squash and bean seeds planted in a single mound.
-Most gardeners know of the Three Sisters, but may not realize how the plants work together: As the corn grows upwards, the twining beans spiral up and around the sturdy cornstalk for support.
-In return, the beans return nitrogen to the soil, helping feed the nutrient-hungry corn and squash.
-The broad leaves of the squash (and pumpkin) spread out from the base of the corn stalk, crowding out the weeds and shading the soil to conserve moisture.
+Native Americans pioneered the Three Sisters companion combination by planting corn, squash and beans together in a single mound.
+As the corn grows upwards, the beans spiral up and around the sturdy cornstalk for support.
+In return, the beans add nitrogen to the soil, helping feed the nutrient-hungry corn and squash.
+The broad leaves of the squash (and pumpkins) spread out from the base of the corn stalk, crowding out the weeds and shading the soil to conserve moisture.

 Growing up, I enjoyed working with my grandfather in his garden.
 Pop's large, rectangular vegetable garden was surrounded by a wire fence with an ornate metal entrance gate.
 Every spring, he filled his garden with several varieties of tomatoes, peppers, beans, carrots, radishes, eggplant and other veggies planted neatly in evenly spaced rows.
 He planted squash and cucumbers along the edges of the garden, where the plants sprawled out beyond confines of the planting rows.